-To gain a better insight of the DHSSPS's perspective and its decision not to extend the disregard provision, the researcher met with Departmental Officials on 14 October 2015.
+To gain a better insight of the DHSSPS's perspective and its decision not to extend the disregard provision to treatment for under 16s, the researcher met with Departmental Officials on 14 October 2015.
 The following is a summary of the salient points from that meeting.